mihirchronicles/mihirchronicles.github.io/content/notes/same-north-star-new-terrain.md

 When the conditions start to shift what do you double down on?

-The signal should always be the user!
+The signal should always be the *user*!

 A good PM deploys and moves on to the next thing.
 A great PM takes the users from current state to their desired state.